 If you visit in the off-season you should be able to book places when you arrive at your destination.
 But if you’re planning your road trip for the spring/summer or during a festival you’ll need to book well in advance to get decent accommodation.

-Nice – Ibis Styles Centre Gare or HI Hotel Eco Spa
+Nice – Ibis Styles Centre Gare or the eco-friendly Hotel de France.

 Saint-Paul-de-Vence – La Vague de Saint Paul